ryleu/rise-of-the-scourge/pages/Vincent.md

-- He was a crazy man locked up in a dungeon.
+- He was a childhood friend of [[Rosemary Holloway]].
+- We found him locked up in a dungeon.
 We saw recordings of [[Vincent's Visions]] carved into the walls with a spoon.